nabeelfahmi12/AutoNeuro-Documentation/docs/ForDevelopers/Api/classification.md

 # Classification Model

-#### By subclassing the Model class: in that case, you should define your layers in __init__ and you should implement the model's forward pass in classifier.

-# Classification Model

-#### By subclassing the Model class: in that case, you should define your layers in __init__ and you should implement the model's forward pass in classifier.

-# Classification Model

-#### By subclassing the Model class: in that case, you should define your layers in __init__ and you should implement the model's forward pass in classifier.
+<b> By subclassing the Model class: in that case, you should define your layers in __init__ and you should implement the model's forward pass in classifier.</b>

 ```python
 ## class ClassificationModelTuner():